chocksaway/p2p/README.md

 # P2P Node Project

-A simple peer-to-peer (P2P) messaging system in Java using Maven.
+A peer-to-peer (P2P) messaging system in Java using Maven.
 Nodes can send and receive serializable messages over sockets.
+Ack messages are sent back to the sender after delivery of a message.

 ## Features